cadencec/Risk-Blitz/README.md

 ![Risk Blitz](images/risk-blitz.png)

-Risk Blitz is an Arduino-based battle simulator inspired by the board game **Risk**.
+Risk Blitz is an Arduino-based battle simulator for the board game **Risk**.
 It uses a joystick and 16x2 I2C LCD to let players enter the number of attacking and defending troops, simulate dice rolls, and display the battle results.

-> **Project goal:** Create a simple physical device that automates Risk battle calculations.

 ## Features